MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment.md

 If devices are currently enrolled in another MDM provider, then unenroll the devices from the existing MDM provider.
 Typically, unenrolling doesn't remove existing features and settings you configured.
 Most MDM providers have remote actions that remove organization-specific data from devices.
 Before enrolling in Intune, you can remove organization-specific data from these devices.
 But, it's not required.

-Depending on the platform, a factory reset may be required before enrolling in Intune:
+Depending on the platform, a factory reset may be required before enrolling in Intune.

 -----
 | Platform | Factory reset required? |